phx/brutalist/README.md

 ![Follow @rubynorails on Twitter](https://img.shields.io/twitter/follow/rubynorails?label=follow&style=social)

 # brutalist
-`brutalist` is a python3-based command-line tool for all platforms that can be used to generate quick and large word lists from 1 or more sample passwords that you provide.
+`brutalist` is a python3-based command-line tool for all platforms that can be used to generate quick and large word lists from one or more sample passwords provided by the user.

 ### Use case:
 Let's say you come across an outdated password in an old credential dump, but the user has since updated their password (`password`) to `P@$$w0rd123!`.
-If fed the word `password`, `brutalist` will generate 773,604 unique custom permutations of the word, using various methods of leet speak substitution, as well as other common special character substitutions, suffixes, and special character additions -- all while keeping the order of the original characters in the password.
+If fed the word `password`, `brutalist` will generate 960,944 unique custom permutations of that specific  word, using various methods of leet speak substitution, as well as other common special character substitutions, suffixes, and special character additions -- all while keeping the order of the original characters in the password.

 ## Install via Git:
 1. `git clone https://github.com/phx/brutalist.git`